World economy: Resources and environment

 From the scientific perspective, economic activities are embedded in a web of dynamic, interrelated, and interdependent activities that constitute the natural system of Earth.
 Novel application of cybernetics in decision-making (such as in decision-making related to process- and product-design and related laws) and direction of human activity (such as economic activity) may make it easier to control modern ecological problems.

 Historical development

+Per the MSCI All Country World Index, the breakdown of market sector is as follows:

 One example for a comparable metric other than GDP are the OECD Better Life Index rankings for different aggregative domains.

 The index includes 11 comparable "dimensions" of well-being: